 In the meantime, I looked through many sites to learn more about freelancing as a graphic designer.
 However, I realized there isn’t one dedicated to those who wish to pursue their passion in graphic design, but don’t have the education or funds to do so.

-With that in mind, I decided to create Fraphic and share my experiences so you can gain some insight on achieving success as a freelance graphic designer.
+With that in mind, I decided to create Fraphic so you can gain some insight on how I achieved success as a freelance graphic designer.
 Besides sharing my notes on graphic design, I will also provide tutorials on Inkscape so you can improve your knowledge and skills.

 At the same time, you will find that most of the information here requires you to think more like a business owner, and for good reason — freelancing is a business, and success ultimately depends on the sales you make.
 Without clients paying for your services, you won’t survive long as a freelance graphic designer.